nashcalc/prototype/README.md

   **Ben:**

+    Solve nasheq needs to work for arrays of dimensions 2+/2+

+    Get example data from the forms and leave commented above the function for testing

     Make solvenasheq output human readable from existing arrays

     Eliminate axios api calls anytime that form values are not complete and numbers/floats and move error handling from axios to when call condition is met/unmet

+    Highlight the form if it's a nash eq in pure or highlight the others on a gradient of color depending on probability in mixed strategies (can pass a state down to the form)

     Fix logic for setting row and column floor on buttons